LenowoTwinkpad/TelegramQueueBot/README.md

 - `/dryrun` - Forwards the message back to you without posting it to test correct formatting
 - `/postnow` - Instantly posts a replied message
 - `/remove` - Removes a replied message from the queue

-### This bot strips all captions from attachments by default, its an intentional behavior made so to make stealing memes easier. i might change it later but no promises

 #### Huge shout out to [@sethfoxen](https://github.com/sethfoxen) for the original code base and for finally making me stop using that annoying closed source bot with egotistical owners